bbauska/W3Cx-5of5/README.md

 <h4>Why accessibility is important</h4>

-*The power of the Web is in its universality.
+The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.
-***Tim Berners-Lee, W3C Director and inventor of the World Wide Web**
+<b>Tim Berners-Lee, W3C Director and inventor of the World Wide Web</b>

 When websites and web tools are properly designed and coded, people with disabilities can use them.
 However, currently many sites and tools are developed with accessibility barriers that make them difficult or impossible for some people to use.

-**Accessibility is essential for developers and organizations that want to create high-quality websites and web tools, and not exclude people from using their products and services.**
+<b>Accessibility is essential for developers and organizations that want
+to create high-quality websites and web tools, and not exclude people from using their products and services.</b>

-Making the web accessible benefits people with and w**ithout** disabilities, businesses, and society.
+Making the web accessible benefits people with and w<b>ithout</b> disabilities, businesses, and society.
 Accessibility is an important aspect of diversity, equity, and inclusion (DEI).

 [Video Introduction to Web Accessibility and W3C